Posted by: Heather Shy on March 5, 2021 at 1:00 pm

 However, a recent study indicates that these massive DDoS attacks may be on the decline.
-Instead, hackers are using smaller, more targeted attacks to take down specific services within a company.
+Instead, hackers are using smaller, more targeted attacks to take down specific targets.

 How Can a DDoS Attack Affect My Business?

-There are two main ways a DDoS attack can affect your business:
+There are three main ways a DDoS attack can affect your business:

 - As a direct victim.
 If your web site, ordering system, or other online system is targeted, legitimate customers may not be able to place orders or get the information they need until the attack is mitigated.

 A proactive managed service provider that handles your computer network is one of the best ways to defend against a DDoS attack.
 When one of our clients was targeted this way, we were able to track down the problem and coordinate with their internet provider to defeat the attack.
+TAZ Security Care — Advanced includes Endpoint Protection and Response to detect an attack in progress and shut it down fast.
 Click over to our Services tab to learn more about how TAZ Networks can take care of your computer network, so you can take care of your business.